Educational Research Trust

-The Educational Research Trust is a British charity based in Harrow.

-It was founded in 1985 by John Marks and Caroline Cox (now Baroness Cox), who were its co-directors, to improve standards in schools.
-The Trust was consulted about the drafting of the 1988 Education Reform Act, which introduced the National Curriculum, grant-maintained schools and City Technology Colleges.
+The Educational Research Trust is a British charity based in Harrow, London, England.
+It was founded in 1985 by John Marks and Baroness Cox) to improve standards in schools.
+The trust was consulted about the drafting of the 1988 Education Reform Act, which introduced the National Curriculum, grant-maintained schools and City Technology Colleges.

-Charitable objects
+Organization

 The Trust's main charitable objects as listed on documents lodged with the Charities Commission are: